Ola2195/XML-to-CSV-Parser/README.md

    ```console
    ./expat_example [-v]
    ```
-   - The optional '-v' flag will enable verbose mode, printing parsed results to the console in addition to saving them to the CSV file.
+   - The optional `-v` flag will enable verbose mode, printing parsed results to the console in addition to saving them to the CSV file.

 3. The program will generate a CSV file named `wyniki.csv` in the current directory.
 The CSV will include a timestamp and data from the XML file in the following format: